Kim-Hyun-Do/SecretFinder/README.md

 It is SecretFinder changed by r0b0ts.

+# Upgrade Point

+The origin code of SecretFinder can not read all js endpoints in a file not well.
+So, when a file containing a large amount of js endpoints is turned over to the input value, the results have not been successfully produced.(origin code: https://github.com/m4ll0k/SecretFinder)

+Finally, I wanted SecretFinder can get all js endpoints and validate the js endpoints in a file successfully.
+Because I had the js endpoints from Burp-Suite and my web crawling methology.

 # Help
 ```
 usage: SecretFinder.py [-h] [-e] [-i INPUT] [-f FILE] [-o OUTPUT] [-r REGEX] [-b]